These are some of the piñatas we’ve made in the past.

 I drew a mouth, which you can download HERE.

-Don’t forget to put a string through the top of the head (get a little hand to help you if the hole is too small for your hands)
+Don’t forget to put a string through the top of the head (get a little hand to help you if the hole is too small for you)

-Knot a bead to the end of the strings so that the string doesn’t come out.
+Knot a bead to the end of the string so that the string doesn’t come out.

-Add arms and legs (black, yellow card stock)
+Add arms and legs (made out of cardstock)

 Close the flap, secure with a piece of tape, and stick on the eye/goggles.